ibmresilient/resilient-community-apps/fn_randori/README.md

 ## Data Table - Detections

-The Detections data table displays the dections found for a target.
+The Detections data table displays the detections found for a target.
 A Detection describes one of possibly many ways an attacker could navigate to a specific Target.

  ![screenshot: dt-detections](./doc/screenshots/dt-detections.png)